elixir-europe/MARS/paper.md

 Multimodality studies are a reality, with scientists commonly using several different data acquisition techniques to characterise biological systems under various experimental conditions.
 Yet, the deposition of such studies to public repositories remains a challenge for scientists who need familiarity with individual repositories to achieve these data publication requirements.

-During this Biohackathon project we produced a proof of concept for the implemetation of the MARS initiative.
+During this Biohackathon project we produced a proof of concept for the implementation of the MARS initiative.
 The proof of concept dispatches metadata and data to BioSamples, ENA and MetaboLights using the ISA-JSON format.

 # Results